International Exchange Alumni Programs

 How may assistance be used?

-With more than 1,000,000 alumni of U.S. Government-funded exchange programs worldwide, nearly one-third of whom are Americans, and approximately 300,000 alumni annually of the U.S. Government-facilitated Exchange Visitor Program.
+There are close to 2,000,000 alumni of U.S. Government-funded or sponsored exchange programs worldwide, nearly one-quarter of whom are Americans, and approximately 300,000 alumni annually of the U.S. Government-facilitated Exchange Visitor Program.
 ECA is committed to providing resources to sustain engagement with and harness the energy, enthusiasm, and expertise of these current and emerging leaders.
-Working closely with Department of State regional bureaus and U.S. embassies worldwide, ECA supports alumni programs that are strategic, responsive to U.S. embassy priorities, and designed to reinforce U.S. foreign policy objectives.
-To best address those objectives, ECA focuses alumni programs on policy priority topics including increasing America's global competitiveness, countering disinformation by strengthening media literacy, empowering women and girls, advancing economic prosperity, promoting inclusion and access to education and encouraging strong civil society institutions and good governance.
-ECA does this through professional development for U.S. citizen alumni and by providing expertise, training, and support for on-the-ground alumni activities led by U.S. embassies and consulates around the world.
-ECA also maintains a robust, targeted virtual engagement system including the International Exchange Alumni website (alumni.state.gov), an exclusive, password-protected on-line global community, which serves as the U.S. Department of State’s official website for U.S. government-sponsored exchange alumni.
+Working closely with Department of State regional bureaus and U.S. embassies worldwide, ECA supports exchange alumni programs that are strategic, responsive to U.S. embassy priorities, and designed to reinforce U.S. foreign policy objectives.
+To best address those objectives, ECA focuses exchange alumni programs on policy priority topics including increasing America's global competitiveness, countering disinformation , support for STEM education, protecting the environment, empowering women and girls, advancing economic prosperity, promoting inclusion and access to education and encouraging strong civil society institutions and good governance.
+ECA does this through professional development for U.S. citizen alumni and by providing expertise, training, and support for on-the-ground foreign alumni activities led by U.S. embassies and consulates around the world.
+ECA also maintains a robust, targeted virtual engagement system including the Exchange Alumni website (alumni.state.gov), an exclusive, password-protected on-line global community , which serves as the U.S. Department of State’s official website for U.S. government-sponsored exchange alumni.
 The site offers alumni a place to network and connect with other alumni, share news, and access resources such as grants and research databases.
 ECA also virtually connects U.S. leaders with the global alumni community through online mentoring sessions hosted on social media.
 The funding provided to non-profit organizations supports U.S. citizen alumni and foreign alumni.
-These cooperative agreements support professional development programs for U.S. citizen alumni and regional enrichment seminars on thematic topics that support U.S. foreign policy priorities and foster a sense of shared identity, networking and dialogue among participating alumni.
+These cooperative agreements support professional development programs for U.S. citizen alumni and regional enrichment seminars and small grants on thematic topics that support U.S. foreign policy priorities and foster a sense of shared identity, networking and dialogue among participating alumni.

 What are the requirements after being awarded this opportunity?